DalkMania/nextjs-crud-todo-app/README.md

 # A Simple CRUD Todo App

 This is an application based on the [Todo app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+I extended the challenge by adding some extra fields and functionality.
+Such as authorization, login with google.
+I did this, to be able to have multiple users.

 ## Overview